-Fig. 4.4: 238Pu/Pu proportion in the core during reactor operation, for a 233U started MSFR and a TRU-started MSFR [2011 MSR White Paper]
+Fig. 4.4: Time evolution of the 238Pu content in the total Pu for a reactor started with 233U (green curve) and with enriched@13%U+TRU (blue curve) [EPJN2019] [58 ]

 The issue is different for the case of MSFR started with the Pu and minor actinides produced in LWRs instead of 233U, because the amount of Pu is initially larger, as shown in Fig 4.1 (dashed lines).
 To avoid proliferation problems, this initial Pu has to contain enough 238Pu (more than 3 to 5%), which is the case when using the MA mix produced in LWRs.
 As shown in Fig. 4.4, the 238Pu/Pu proportion then increases when the fissile isotopes are burnt during reactor operation, reaching more than 50% in the long term.